alsosprachben/mnvkd/threads.md

 	return vk_local_main_init(writing, NULL, 0, 34);
 }
 ```

+##### Polling Operation
+- `vk_pollread(rc_arg)`: wait until any amount of bytes are available to be read, returning the number of bytes available -- does not yet perform a read

+For example, this may be used to forward or process data as it comes in, where there is no explicit length in the protocol.
+The `vk_readline()` op can read lines as they come in, but it peeks at the buffer to find the newline delimiter.
+However, `vk_pollread()` allows the buffer to be easily peaked or partially processed without needing to build a special blocking operation.
+This is also used, for example, to package up chunks of bytes into HTTP chunks, without needing an intermediary buffer, by polling for a chunk of bytes, writing a header, forwarding them with `vk_forward()`, and writing a trailer.

 ##### Blocking Splice Operation
 - `vk_forward(rc_arg, len_arg)`: read a specified number of bytes, up to EOF, immediately writing anything that is read (does not flush itself)